LinkedIn comments and company events vs intent data: which approach gets replies?

 A pricing page visit might mean comparison shopping.
 A Series B funding announcement means they have budget and mandate to buy.

-See what buying-signal-based outreach looks like in practice
+See what outreach from real buyer moments looks like

 The individual is the wrong unit